Charlie Kirk’s pro-Trump youth group stokes vaccine resistance as covid surges again

 Texts and posts from Turning Point regularly direct users to fundraising pleas.
 On Facebook, ads warning of forced government injections take users to a site describing the group’s fight against “rogue administrators” forcing students to “publicly share their medical history.”
 At the bottom of the page is a donate button.
 In response to questions from The Post, Facebook rejected several of the paid posts for violating its policy against ads that “discourage someone from getting a vaccine,” said Dani Lever, a company spokeswoman.
 The posts had already been viewed as many as 10 million times, according to data from Facebook’s ad archive.

 The text messages signed by Kirk, and sent earlier this month, ask recipients to sign a petition addressed to Biden opposing “door-to-door medical raids.”
 Those who sign are asked to donate to “win the fight to save America.”
 A prechecked box automatically enrolls donors into a recurring monthly contribution — a fundraising technique all six members of the Federal Election Commission recently asked Congress to ban, saying many contributors were being deceived by the feature.
-Kolvet, Kirk’s spokesman, did not respond to a question about the group’s use of prechecked donation boxes.
+Kolvet, Kirk’s spokesman, said the precheck feature was added by a vendor and would be removed.

 The text messages were sent by Turning Point Action using Twilio, a cloud communications platform.
 A Twilio spokesman said the San Francisco-based company prohibits “language that is deemed deceptive, misinformation and/or poses a threat to the public.”
 But the spokesman, Cris Paden, declined to say whether the text circulated by Turning Point Action violated that policy or how many of the messages were sent, citing customer confidentiality.